Azure/azure-quickstart-templates/quickstarts/microsoft.machinelearningservices/machine-learning-job-create-automl-classification-job/README.md

 ### Overview

 This template creates an Azure Machine Learning AutoML classification job to find out the best model for predicting if a client will subscribe to a fixed term deposit with a financial institution.
-See the tutorial for reference: [Tutorial](https://docs.microsoft.com/en-us/azure/machine-learning/tutorial-first-experiment-automated-ml).
+See this tutorial for reference: [Tutorial](https://docs.microsoft.com/en-us/azure/machine-learning/tutorial-first-experiment-automated-ml).

 ### Prerequisites